ampproject/amphtml/extensions/amp-a4a/amp-a4a-internal.md

 <table>
   <tr>
     <td width="40%"><strong>Description</strong></td>
-    <td>An AMP Ad tag which requests early by XHR and renders natively
+    <td>An AMPHTML ad tag which requests early by XHR and renders natively
-    within the page if a valid AMP Ad is returned.
+    within the page if a valid AMPHTML ad is returned.
 Tag should not appear on the page but rather ad networks specific extensions.
     See <a href="https://github.com/ampproject/amphtml/issues/3133">Intent to implement</a>.</td>
   </tr>